Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: LLM Ensemble Taxonomy and Related Problems

 This section formally introduces our LLM Ensemble taxonomy, illustrated by the schematic shown in Figure~\ref{figure-1} and the detailed taxonomy in Figure~\ref{Fig: Taxonomy}.
 As mentioned in Section~\ref{Introduction}, the following three broad categories of LLM Ensemble exist.

 \textbf{(a) Ensemble before inference.} In essence, this approach employs a routing algorithm prior to LLM inference to allocate a specific query to the most suitable model, allowing the selected model that is specialized for the query and typically more cost-efficient inference to perform the task.
-As illustrated in Figure~\ref{figure-a} and Figure~\ref{Fig: Taxonomy}, existing methods can be classified into two categories, depending on whether the router necessitates the use of pre-customized data for pre-training: (a1) \textit{pretrained router} and (a2) \textit{non-pretrained router}.
+As illustrated in Figure~\ref{figure-a} and Figure~\ref{Fig: Taxonomy}, existing methods can be classified into two categories, depending on whether the router utility is discretized: (a1) \textit{discrete utility methods} and (a2) \textit{continuous utility methods}.

-\textbf{(b) Ensemble during inference.} As the most granular form of ensemble among the three broad categories, this type of approach encompasses: (b1) \textit{token-level ensemble} methods, integrate the token-level outputs of multiple models at the finest granularity of decoding; (b2) \textit{span-level ensemble} methods, perform ensemble at the level of a sequence fragment (e.g., a span of four words); (b3) \textit{process-level ensemble} methods, select the optimal reasoning process step-by-step within the reasoning chain for a given complex reasoning task. \textit{Note that for these ensemble-during-inference methods, the aggregated text segments will be concatenated with the preceding text and fed back into the models.}
+\textbf{(b) Ensemble during inference.} As the most granular form of ensemble among the three broad categories, this type of approach encompasses: (b1) \textit{token-level ensemble} methods, integrate the token-level outputs of multiple models at the finest granularity of decoding; (b2) \textit{span-level ensemble methods}, perform ensemble at the level of a sequence fragment (e.g., a span of four words); (b3) \textit{process-level ensemble methods}, select the optimal reasoning process step-by-step within the reasoning chain for a given complex reasoning task. \textit{Note that for these ensemble-during-inference methods, the aggregated text segments will be concatenated with the preceding text and fed back into the models.}

-\textbf{(c) Ensemble after inference.} These methods can be classified into two categories: (c1) \textit{Non-cascade} methods, perform ensemble by integrating multiple complete responses contributed from all LLM candidates; (c2) \textit{Cascade} methods, consider both performance and inference costs, progressively performing inference through a chain of LLM candidates ranked primarily by model size to identify the most suitable response and terminate the cascade process.
+\textbf{(c) Ensemble after inference.} These methods can be classified into two categories: (c1) \textit{Non-cascade methods}, perform ensemble by integrating multiple complete responses contributed from all LLM candidates; (c2) \textit{Cascade methods}, consider both performance and inference costs, progressively performing inference through a chain of LLM candidates ranked primarily by model size to identify the most suitable response and terminate the cascade process.